FormidableLabs/victory-docs/docs/victory-errorbar/docs.md

 ### data

 Specify data via the `data` prop.
 By default, Victory components expect data as an array of objects with `x` and `y` properties.
-Use the [x] and [y] data accessor props to define a custom data format.
+Use the [x and y] data accessor props to define a custom data format.
 The `data` prop must be given as an array.

 ```
 <VictoryErrorBar